From $30K to $50K per Month: The 6-Month Team Integration Journey

 The SDR path was lower risk and faster return.

-Why not a second CS Person?
+Why Not a Second CS Person?

 Customer success wasn’t the constraint.
 Elena was handling 87 customers well.
 The breaking point would be 120+ customers.
 They weren’t there yet.